 In addition to being a better way of approaching game programming for design reasons, using ECS puts you in an ideal position to leverage Unity's C# Job System and Burst Compiler, letting you take full advantage of today's multicore processors.

-A new LLVM-based math-aware backend Compiler Technology takes C# jobs and produces highly-optimized code.
+A new LLVM-based backend compiler technology takes C# jobs and produces highly-optimized machine code.

 The best of every platform